Does Your Lawn Contribute to Climate Change?

-What you probably didn’t know is that researchers from the Appalachian State University in the USA highlighted that lawns might actually contribute to global warming.
+Furthermore, researchers from the Appalachian State University in the USA highlighted that lawns might actually contribute to global warming.

-Indeed, in a study published in the Journal of Environmental Management, Dr. Chuanhui Gu and his team demonstrated that a hectare of lawn releases up to 3.75 kg (8.26 lbs.) of nitrous oxide and between 697 and 2,443 kg (1536.62 – 5386 lbs.) of carbon dioxide a year.
+In a study published in the Journal of Environmental Management, Dr. Chuanhui Gu and his team demonstrated that a hectare of lawn releases up to 3.75 kg (8.26 lbs.) of nitrous oxide and between 697 and 2,443 kg (1536.62 – 5386 lbs.) of carbon dioxide a year.

 Both gases are known for producing the famous greenhouse effect, so you might want to think twice before seeding that good-looking turfgrass.